Search

 Especially for the domain of MSR, developing expertise in or consciousness of the role of activist teaching, research, and service for the betterment of humanity and the planet is highly valued.
 Scholarly activism can catalyze social change through research, teaching, and service, and it can impact real world events, narratives, and trends.

-As described above, there is ample opportunity for us, who teach, research, and guide others in business performance, to join forces toward more intense collaboration, with greater mutual acceptance, and transcendence of limiting biases and other mental boundaries.
+There is ample opportunity for us, who teach, research, and guide others in business performance, to join forces toward more intense collaboration, with greater mutual acceptance, and transcendence of limiting biases and other mental boundaries.
 PDWs focused on this theme are welcome, but we also welcome non-thematic proposals about other topics within the MSR domain including, but not limited to, developing our members’ capacity to research and teach about the nature, influence and relationship of spirituality and religion in management and organizations.

 PDW proposals must include